seanox/aspect-js/manual/en/introduction.md

 Message is an optional part of [Validation](#validate) and is used for text/error output in case of an unconfirmed validation.
-This requires a combination of the attributes `validate` and `events`.
+This requires a combination with the attributes `validate` and `events`.

 ```html
 <form id="Model" composite>